Data-Bear-HB/River-Otters-in-Oregon/README.md

   Answer: Fall.

-  Note: iNaturalist [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about the seasonal data: "Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them."
-Therefore, we cannot conclude that more otters are more present at certain times of year.
+  NOTE: iNaturalist [*disclaimer*](https://www.inaturalist.org/taxa/41777-Lontra-canadensis) about the seasonal data: "Keep in mind that these are numbers of observations, so they are influenced both by when the organism can be observed and when people bother to observe them." **Therefore, we cannot conclude that more otters are more present at certain times of year.**

 b.
 Other insights: _______________